dk731/cube-doc/docs/drawer-properties/color-management.md

 # Examples

-You can easily find usage of setters and getters that were mentioned on this page in any drawing [primitive examples](../drawing-primitives/content) or in the [examples directory](../examples-dir/content).
+You can easily find usage of setters and getters that were mentioned on this page in any drawing [primitive examples](../drawing-primitives/content).